Flomp/vimu/content/docs/tutorials/search-melody.md

 ## Up next

-You now know how to search for melodies in a score.
-In the next tutorial, we will take a look at plotting histograms, scatter plots and more.
+In the next tutorial, we will learn a bit more about tinynotation.
+We will use it to realize a figured bass line and generate a fully automatic roman numeral analysis for it.